-5. You can easily be hit with unexpected extra costs
+5. You're likely to be hit with unexpected extra costs

-Even after paying thousands for private health insurance, you can still be slugged with large costs if you go to hospital – otherwise known as 'bill shock'.
-This sometimes means that private patients can pay a premium for the same treatment a public patient receives.
+Even after paying thousands for private health insurance, you can still be slugged with unexpected large costs if you go to hospital – otherwise known as 'bill shock'.

-First up, be aware that whatever excess you have opted in for (perhaps $500 or $750) is the amount you will pay up to twice a year when you're admitted to hospital and there could also be a daily charge such as $70 per night.
+First up, be aware that whatever excess you have opted in for (perhaps $500 or $750) is the amount you'll pay up to twice a year on a couple or family policy when you're admitted to hospital, or there could be a daily charge such as $70 per night.

-On top of that, there could be certain procedures or tests your policy does not cover you for, or other restrictions on treatments that can be buried in contracts between health insurers and hospitals that you don't have access to.
+On top of that, there could be certain procedures or tests your policy doesn't cover you for, or other restrictions on treatments that can be buried in contracts between health insurers and hospitals that you don't have access to.

 Unexpected gap fees

-One of the things that is touted as an advantage of private health cover is that you're able to choose your own doctor and a private hospital.
+One of the things that's touted as an advantage of private health cover is that you're able to choose your own doctor and a private hospital.
 In practice, there are many things that limit the choice and availability of your preferred doctor.

 You could also have to pay a 'gap fee', which is the difference between what your doctor charges you and what your health fund will pay